thanpolas/mantri/README.md

 Traditionaλ JS Dependency System.

-Mantri takes the powerful [Google Closure tools][closure-tools], hacks them and exposes a robust and developer friendly API to manage your projects' dependencies.
+Mantri exposes a robust and developer friendly API to manage your projects' dependencies, by hacking the powerful [Google Closure Tools][closure-tools].

 ~~~~~~~~-----========= THE NOT READY YET RIBBON =========------~~~~~~~~